weltspiegel-cottbus/mod_current_events/README.md

-# Cinetixx Events Module
+# Current Events Module

-Joomla 5/6 module to display current movies and events from the Cinetixx component.
+Joomla 5/6 module to display current movies and events from the Weltspiegel component.

 ## Description

-This module integrates with the `com_cinetixx` component and displays current movies on your Joomla site.
+This module integrates with the `com_weltspiegel` component and displays current movies on your Joomla site.
 It reuses the component's model to fetch events from the Cinetixx API.

 ## Requirements

 - Joomla 5.0 or higher (tested with Joomla 6)
 - PHP 8.1 or higher
-- `com_cinetixx` component installed and configured
+- `com_weltspiegel` component installed and configured

 ## Installation